Croatia in the Eurovision Song Contest 2004: Background

-The Croatian national broadcaster, Croatian Radiotelevision (HRT), broadcasts the event within Croatia and organises the selection process for the nation's entry.
-Since 1993, HRT organised the national final Dora in order to select the Croatian entry for the Eurovision Song Contest, a method that was continued for their 2004 participation.
+As part of its duties as participating broadcaster, HRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 1993, HRT organised the national final Dora in order to select its entry for the contest, a method that was continued for its 2004 participation.

 Before Eurovision

 Dora 2004

-Dora 2004 was the twelfth edition of the Croatian national selection Dora which selected Croatia's entry for the Eurovision Song Contest 2004.
+Dora 2004 was the twelfth edition of the Croatian national selection Dora organised by HRT to select its entry for the Eurovision Song Contest 2004.
 The competition consisted of two semi-finals on 12 and 13 March 2004 and a final on 14 March 2004, all taking place at the Hotel Kvarner in Opatija and broadcast on HTV1 as well as online via the broadcaster's website hrt.hr.

 Format

 Twenty-four songs competed in Dora 2004 which consisted of three shows: two semi-finals and a final.
 Twelve songs competed in each semi-final with the top six proceeding to complete the twelve-song lineup in the final.
 The results of all shows were determined solely by public televoting.
-Public voting included options for telephone and SMS voting, and the votes were divided into six telephone regions in Croatia.
-Each region created an overall ranking from which points from 1 (lowest) to 12 (highest) were assigned to the competing songs.
+Votes cast via landline were divided into five telephone regions in Croatia, each of them which created an overall ranking from which points from 1 (lowest) to 12 (highest) were assigned to the competing songs.
+An additional set of points from 1 to 12 was assigned based on the votes cast via mobiles, which included options for telephone and SMS voting.
 Ties in all shows were decided in favour of the entry that received the higher number of high-scoring points.